PIRL

 static int POLLING

-Processing state: No unprocessed source records are available and poll interval for new records is positive.
+Processing state: No unprocessed source records are available and the poll interval for new records is positive.

 static String PROCEDURE_COMPLETION_NUMBER_PARAMETER